luvnft/WeaveSwap/README.md

    npm run dev
    ```

-   This command starts the development server, allowing you to access the WeaveSwap interface at `http://localhost:3000`.
+   This command starts the development server, allowing you to access the Swap interface at `http://localhost:3000`.

 #### Smart Contracts